elementalcollision/GraphMemory-IDE/docs/condon-migration/compatibility-analysis/dynamic-feature-analysis.md

 - [ ] All dynamic attribute access replaced with explicit mappings
 - [ ] All dynamic function calls replaced with explicit handlers
 - [ ] All dynamic class instantiation replaced with explicit factories
-- [ ] Comprehensive testing validates Condon compatibility
+- [ ] Comprehensive testing validates Codon compatibility
 - [ ] Performance benchmarks show improvement
-- [ ] No runtime errors in Condon environment
+- [ ] No runtime errors in Codon environment

 ## Conclusion

-The dynamic feature analysis reveals significant compatibility challenges that must be addressed for successful Condon migration.
-The refactoring effort is substantial but necessary for optimal performance and reliability in the Condon environment.
+The dynamic feature analysis reveals significant compatibility challenges that must be addressed for successful Codon migration.
+The refactoring effort is substantial but necessary for optimal performance and reliability in the Codon environment.

 **Key Recommendations**:
 1. Prioritize critical components for immediate refactoring